DarrenHobern/limerice/_posts/inspection/2019-02-01-electronicwof.md

 Testing and Certification

 Inspections  <br>Periodic Re-inspections

   The re-inspection of transportable installations is required to be carried out every 4 years.
-  This includes any of the following types of installations that are conneted to the supply by means of a supply lead (typically rated at 15A).
+  This includes any of the following types of installations that are conneted to the supply by means of a supply lead.

-  Some examples are:-
+##### EWOF's for the following types of connectable installations:
+  - Caravans
+  - Campervans
- - Caravans, Campervans and Motorhomes
+  - Motorhomes
+  - Transportable installations (eg. tempoary site offices, tiny houses, mobile classrooms)
- - Food trailers
+  - Food trailers (eg. coffee trailers, food trailers,)
   - Out buildings and cabins
- - Mobile classrooms
+  - Or anything that can be connected to a power supply

+If required we can carry out any repairs necessary to enable the issuing of the electrical warrant of fitness (EWOF).